ISPA Link 'Barley and Desert Moss' (CN2269-700) Release Date

 Just 2 pieces, zero glue and a whole lot of comfort—the ISPA Link will change how you think about shoes.
-Constructed with interlocking components and guided by Nike's circular-design philosophy, each pair is created with the intent to use as few materials as possible.
-But don't worry—even with this pared-down design, the underfoot sensation is pure bliss.
+Constructed with interlocking components and guided by Nike's circular design philosophy, each pair is created with the intent to use as few materials as possible.
+But don't worry, even with this pared-down design, the underfoot sensation is pure bliss.
 Your foot rests right on top of the ultra-soft foam midsole.
 An airy knit upper creates a bootie-like fit that hugs your foot with every step.
 Get going, keep going, it's as easy as 1, 2.
-And when you're finished, there's no need to take them apart.
-Simply drop 'em off at a participating Nike Store to help extend their life.
+And when you're done, there's no need to take them apart.
+Simply drop em' off at a participating Nike store to be recycled, and they'll be given new life through Nike Grind.

 SKU: CN2269-700